Deploy Browser Extensions using GPOs, Linux Policies, & .plist Files

 For more help, refer to Google's Chrome Browser Quick Start for Linux guide.

-Deploying Bitwarden browser extensions to browsers on macOS generally involves using a property list (.plist
+Deploying Bitwarden browser extensions to browsers on macOS generally involves using a property list (.plist) file.
+The procedure is slightly different for each browser:

 To deploy the browser extension on macOS & Google Chrome: